Geographic profiling: Central concepts

-Furthermore, serial crimes are the easiest to develop geographic profiles, since each crime contains new spatial information and provides additional data including the fact that crime area tends to enlarge with an increase of comfort and confidence.
-The initial hunt and criminal acts are most likely to occur relatively close to the location of the offender's home or workplace.
-As the success rate increases, there will be a burgeoning sense of confidence to seek his prey further from home and to travel a greater distance.
-Crimes that are suitable for analysis are those that are predatory in nature and exercises some spatial decision-making process such as the area for hunting targets, travel routes, mode of transportation and even body dump sites.
+Serial crimes are the easiest to develop geographic profiles for, since each crime contains new spatial information and provides additional data including the fact that the crime area tends to enlarge with an increase of comfort and confidence.
+The initial hunt and criminal acts are likely to occur close to the offender's home or workplace.
+As the success rate increases, the criminal's growing confidence will lead him/her to seek his prey further from home.
+Crimes that are suitable for analysis are those that are predatory and involve some spatial decision-making process such as the area for hunting targets, travel routes, mode of transportation and even body dump sites.

-Another leading researcher in this area is David Canter whose approach to geographic profiling detailed around the circle theory of environmental range.
-In 1993, Canter and Larkin developed two models of offender behaviour: marauder and commuter models.
-The distinction is that marauders operate in an area that is in close proximity of the offender's home base while commuters commit crimes far outside of the habitual zone.
-It hopes to differentiate the two types of serial offenders by studying the relationship of the criminal spatial behaviour to the offender's place of residence.
+Another leading researcher in this area is David Canter whose approach to geographic profiling is based on the circle theory of environmental range.
+In 1993, Canter and Larkin developed two models of offender behaviour: the marauder and commuter models.
+The distinction is that marauders operate close to the offender's home while commuters commit crimes far outside the habitual zone.
+It hopes to differentiate the two types of serial offenders by studying the relationship of the criminal spatial behaviour with the offender's place of residence.